sharansnavada/ForestThemedSlotGame/readme.md

 Copy all 5 folders from the UnityProject directory inside the cloned repository

-Paste them into your newly created Unity project folder
+Paste them into your newly created Unity project "assets" folder

 ## 3. Open the Project in Unity